36 Depression Quotes That Capture Exactly What You’re Feeling

 If you can’t survive tomorrow, just survive today

 “That’s the thing about depression: A human being can survive almost anything, as long as she sees the end in sight.
 But depression is so insidious, and it compounds daily, that it’s impossible to ever see the end.
 The fog is like a cage without a key.” —Elizabeth Wurtzel, author

-Check out the scary-sounding treatment that helped one woman finally emerge from the fog of depression.
+Check out this intriguing brain treatment that helped one woman finally emerge from the fog of depression.